sherzodr/penmon/README.md

 # NAME

-penmon.eto - Implementation of Penman-Monteith ETo Equation in Python.
+penmon - Implementation of weather station class in Python that supports Penman-Monteith ETo Equation.

 # INSTALL